ch4mpy/spring-addons/samples/tutorials/README.md

 In the case of a native application a mechanism like Android app links or iOS universal links can be used at step 2 to provide the frontend with the authorization-code.
 The frontend then uses its own user agent to forward the code to the OAuth2 client.
 As the tokens fetched at step 3 are stored by the client in the session associated with the user agent which provided the authorization-code, **it is important that the frontend uses the same user agent to send the authorization-code as the one it's going to use for the REST requests needing to be authorized**.

-In the case of a SPA the user agent is the system browser, so no special care is needed at step 2 to send the authorization-code to the OAuth2 client.
+In the case of an SPA the user agent is the system browser, so no special care is needed at step 2 to send the authorization-code to the OAuth2 client.
 At the end of step 3, the OAuth2 client responds with a redirection to the frontend (the browser re-enters the SPA).

 In the case of a server-side rendered UI (Thymeleaf, JSF, etc.), the OAuth2 client is the frontend, so everything happens internally without you notice much.